plan44/plan44-feed/rcswitch/README.md

-**Note by luz@plan44.ch, March 2018:** this OpenWrt/LEDE package is a kernel-module-only extract of Stefan Wendler's original project `rcswitch-kmod`, which can be found on [github.com/wendlers/rcswitch-kmod](https://github.com/wendlers/rcswitch-kmod).
+**Note by luz@plan44.ch, March 2018, Sept 2022:** this OpenWrt package is a kernel-module-only extract of Stefan Wendler's original project `rcswitch-kmod`, which can be found on [github.com/wendlers/rcswitch-kmod](https://github.com/wendlers/rcswitch-kmod).